pcelvng/task-tools/apps/utils/file-watcher/README.md

 ### File Watcher

-- The watcher creates a file on the bus when a new file has been detected in the templated path
+- The file-watcher creates a file on the bus when a new file has been detected in the templated path
 - by default the check happens for the past 24 hours each hour

 ##### Option Params: